 In the UK, central locations, particularly in the East Midlands area, offer the possibility to reach 90% of the country’s population in four hours.
 This is also the region with the largest warehousing development pipeline, and home to Maersk’s East Midlands Gateway campus.

 The logistics market in Ireland is concentrated around Dublin, where many technology and pharmaceutical companies have established their head offices.
 This has brought about an increase in economic prosperity and standard of living, putting emphasis on both import and export flow of goods.
-To cater to businesses needing more contemporary storage solutions around Dublin, Maersk recently launched two new facilities focused on more sustainable storage (certified LEED Gold and BREEAM Excellent).
+To cater to businesses needing more contemporary storage solutions around Dublin, Maersk recently launched two new facilities focused on modernised storage (certified LEED Gold and BREEAM Excellent).

 Transforming warehouses to fit new energy efficiency standards

-For warehousing sector, this means that to help achieve net zero ambitions, new and existing units will need to follow legislations that set a minimum requirement of energy certification for all commercial buildings.
+For warehousing sector, this means that to help achieve net zero GHG emissions ambitions, new and existing units will need to follow legislations that set a minimum requirement of energy certification for all commercial buildings.
 Since April 2023, all leases for commercial buildings across the UK must meet at least an Energy Performance Certificate (EPC) grade E. In 2027, this requirement will climb to grade C, to ultimately reach grade B by 2030.

 According to estimates from Knight Frank, this would mean that around 18% of the current warehousing space could see itself out of commission by 2027 for failing to meet the minimum EPC grade C. When minimum EPC grade B is introduced in 2030 this number could triple, resulting in over 50% of warehousing space becoming unlettable and obsolete – adding further pressure to the supply of warehousing space.